If you’re serious about looking for jobs in Japan, you should know there is a lot of work available.

 The most important key to success in getting a job in Japan especially for those who go without a job lined up is preparation.
 You can go broke in no time if you’re not prepared.

 If you absolutely must have a guaranteed situation i.e. an apartment and job waiting for your arrival, then you will be applying to large schools or chain schools.
 These are the big hitters in the eikaiwa (English conversation) world.
 They made the industry.
 Several of them will hire you from your home country.
+Note: here we are not talking about teaching English at an university or other higher paying teaching jobs.
+We are talking about entry level ESL jobs.

 Constantly looking at want ads and applying for teaching positions will be critical for lining up jobs in Japan fast.
 Some information you’ll find will tell you it’s impossible.
 It isn’t.
 It’s just harder.
+But times are changing and more and more of these larger schools, actually most, will not only recruit from overseas but will do so on an on-going basis.

 One of the biggest keys to success besides a well-written resume is timing.
 (If you're less than confident about your writing skills, have a pro do it.
 You can also take a look at our resume page for a guide on how to build a winning resume step-by-step by avoiding common mistakes.